harbor-school/lighthouse/lighthouse-gallery.framerfx/README.md

 ## Documentation

 Lighthouse Design System provides a [documentation site](https://lighthouse.harbor.school) for more details.
-Theming

 ## Theme Switcher

 **Theme Switcher** component is used to defining themes for targeted Framer canvas.
-Drop it to a specific page of Framer, and it applies with theme options to nearby components.
+Drop it to a specific page of Framer, and it applies with theme tokens to nearby components.

 Theme Switcher gives a Light/Dark theme.
-If you want to use a custom theme, change the Theme property to Custom, and upload the .json format file to Theme Switcher to get the components' custom appearance.
+If you want to use a custom theme, change the theme property to "Custom," and upload the .json format file to Theme Switcher to get the components' custom appearance.

 Custom Theme could be made using the [Theme Generator](https://lighthouse.harbor.school/theme/theme-generator/) to make a custom theme of the system.